 - Combine Pork mince, Wombok, finely grated Ginger and Garlic, and the other optional ingredients, season with Salt & White Pepper, and mix them very well until it gets pasty texture.

-- Place a heaped teaspoonful of the filling onto a Gyoza Skin, moisten the edge of the skin with water, fold the edge about 5 times and close.
+- Place a heaped teaspoonful of the filling onto a Gyoza Wrapper, moisten the edge with water, fold the edge about 5 times and close.

 *Watch this video

 - Heat Oil in a frypan (non-stick pan recommended) over medium high heat, place Gyoza.

 - Add 1/2 cup Water, cover with a lid and allow Gyoza to steam until the Water is gone.
 Keep cooking until the bottom of Gyoza turned golden brown.